Utah Fuels the West

 Kaiser Coal Company at Sunnyside -- After Kaiser bought the Sunnyside mine in 1943, it became a dedicated coal mine that furnished coal solely to Kaiser Steel Company.

 Kaiser Unit Coal Trains -- Information about the unit coal trains operated from Kaiser's Sunnyside coal mine, to Kaiser Steel Corporation's steel plant in Fontana, California.

-Lila Canyon -- Information about the proposed Lila Canyon mine, south of the former Geneva mine in Horse Canyon.
+Lila Canyon -- Information about the Lila Canyon mine, south of the former Geneva mine in Horse Canyon.

 Mohrland Mine -- Information about the mines in Cedar Creek Canyon, 1906-1916, including the original Castle Valley Coal Co. mine at Mohrland, and Castle Valley Railroad (later Utah Railway).
 (Read about United States Fuel after the 1916 merger)

 New Peerless -- Information about the New Peerless coal mine, near Castle Gate.
 (Not to be confused with the Peerless mine in Spring Canyon)

 Panther Mine -- The coal mine at Panther, near Castle Gate; opened in 1912, closed in 1937.

 Pleasant Valley Coal Mines -- Information about the Utah Fuel Company coal mines in Pleasant Valley, including Scofield, Winter Quarters, and Clear Creek, also the later Skyline Mine, served by D&RGW.

 Rolapp (Royal) Coal Mine -- Information about the Royal coal mine near Castle Gate, built as the Cameron Coal Company, sold to H. H. Rolapp as the Royal Coal Company, and sold again to Spring Canyon Coal Company.